 Why would humans be spamming your forum and how can this make money?
 Most forum spammers aren't trying to get you to buy something, they are attempting to get higher rankings in search engines by creating lots of links from your pages to their own site.
+In other words, they're trying to use your community to boost their SEO.

 Nevertheless, you don't want your community forum to be riddled with spam—that being said, here are 9 suggestions on how to defeat the spammers.